joomla/rfc/proposed/authorisation-service-meta.md

 ## 5. Design Decisions

 * Some actions, like for example 'access-dashboard', do not need an entity to be applied to.
-  They operate on an 'intrinsic' thing, in this case the dashboard.
+  They operate on an 'intrinsic' target, in this case the dashboard.
   The interfaces make the corresponding parameter optional to address such cases.
   It is up to then implementation to check if the supplied information is sufficient.
 * The service API is separated into two interfaces.
   * The *Basic Authorisation Service* interface covers the most widely spread use case for an authentication service and should be easy to implement upon any authorisation solution.
-  * The *Extended Authorisation Service* allows the access to a whole dimension (users, actions or entities), when the two other values are known.
+  * The *Extended Authorisation Service* allows the access to a whole dimension (actors, actions or targets), when the two other values are known.
 They are very useful in some special cases, but not needed in average components.

 ## 6. People